johnnycistudent/dogdeal/README.md

  * [Mobile Wireframes](https://github.com/johnnycistudent/dogdeal/blob/master/static/media/FSF%20Mobile%20wireframes.pdf)
  * [Desktop Wireframes](https://github.com/johnnycistudent/dogdeal/blob/master/static/media/FSF%20Desktop%20wireframes.pdf)

-The primary functions are represented in the Navbar links; Dogs for Sale, Dogs Wanted, User Profile, the Shopping Cart, the search function and the Log Out function.
+The primary functions are represented in the Navbar links; Dogs for Sale, Request a Dog, User Profile, the Shopping Cart, the search function and the Log Out function.

 The Dogs for Sale display page is the home page as it is the main focus of the website and can be accessed by clicking on the site logo "DogDeal" in the top left hand corner of the navbar.
 Each ad is accessible through a button on the ad table display.
 The Admin can access the "Add an Ad" feature from this page to add more ads to the database.

 In an individual Dog for Sale page, the user can add any number of dogs to their shopping cart.
 The user can access their cart from the Navbar where they will see the number of "products" currently in their cart beside the cart icon in the Navbar.
 The user can then purchase their dogs from their cart from the checkout once the cart is accessed.

-The Dogs Wanted display page has the same format as the Dogs for sale display table, with a link to each ad linked within the table.
+The "Request a Dog" display page has the same format as the Dogs for sale display table, with a link to each ad linked within the table.
 The user can also add their own request through the "Request a Dog" button underneath the Dogs Wanted table.
 This button will bring the user to a form to add their own requests for dogs from the site.

 Once a "Request a Dog" ad is submitted, the user's ad is rendered and they or other users can comment on it below the ad.